Food and Nutrition Services

 Our Mission Statement:

-To provide safe, nutritious, and appetizing meals at a fair price to promote and encourage the development of sound nutrition habits that will foster academic success
+To provide safe, nutritious, and appetizing meals and snacks at a fair price to promote and encourage the development of sound nutrition habits that will foster academic success.

-Serve meals that incorporate a variety of foods that are appealing to students and which follow the dietary guidelines and meet the meal pattern requirements for lunch and breakfast established by the USDA.
+Serve meals that incorporate a variety of foods that are appealing to students.

 Student meals contain adequate calories and a variety of foods to support growth, development, and a healthy weight.